d12frosted/elpa-mirror/gnu/consult-readme.txt

   Consult has support for asynchronous generation of candidate lists.
-This feature is used for search commands like `consult-grep', where the list of matches is generated dynamically while the user is typing a grep regular expression.
+This feature is used for search commands like `consult-grep', where the list of matches is generated dynamically while the user is typing a regular expression.
 The grep process is executed in the background.
-When modifying the grep regular expression, the background process is terminated and a new process is started with the modified regular expression.
+When modifying the regular expression, the background process is terminated and a new process is started with the modified regular expression.